RajkumariV/Capstone/README.md

 ### Modifying Customer Account Details

 Project requirement in section 2.2 is having the option to modify a customer's account details.
 This includes every part of a customer's account excluding a few parameters ('SSN' and 'LAST_UPDATED' columns).
-Even 'FULL_STREET_ADDRESS' was included as well.So did some research on that and found that if we ask bank to change our appartment no. or strret no. or state or county ,Bank will ask full address proof for security purpose and full address is verified along with small apt change so (APT_NO,STREET_NAME,RESIDENCE,CITY,STATE,ZIP,COUNTRY )cosidered as one part and CUST_PHONE and CUST_EMAIL is cosidered seprate.Writing the code this way did shorten the time it took to complete it.
+Even 'FULL_STREET_ADDRESS' was included as well.So did some research on that and found that if we ask bank to change our appartment no. or street no. or state or county ,Bank will ask full address proof for security purpose and full address is verified even for a small change so (APT_NO,STREET_NAME,RESIDENCE,CITY,STATE,ZIP,COUNTRY )cosidered as one part and CUST_PHONE and CUST_EMAIL is cosidered seprate.
+Writing the code this way did shorten the time to complete it.

 ### Tableau vs Matplotlib

 Tableau is a business intelligence tool that allows you to connect to almost any database, drag and drop to create visualizations, and share with a click.
 It provides a user-friendly system that allows you to create attractive visualizations with ease.
 Matplotlib, on the other hand, is a Python plotting library that produces publication-quality figures in a variety of hardcopy formats and interactive environments across platforms.
 It offers a variety of free data visualization libraries to data scientists such as Seaborn, Plotly, and more.
 With Matplotlib, you can visualize any data and their available documentation offers a better user experience.
 In summary, if you’re looking for a tool that provides attractive visualizations with ease of use, Tableau might be the right choice for you.
 If you’re looking for a more flexible and customizable tool that allows you to create publication-quality figures, Matplotlib might be the better option.
-So for section Three I used Tableau and for section 5 I used matplotlib.

 ## Skillsets
 - Python